- 1 About Jeff Koons

 About Jeff Koons

 Jeff Koons is a quintessential neo-pop artist.
-It is not surprising, therefore, to find artworks made by this legendary contemporary artist fashioned from random trinkets that you would find at a neighborhood yard sale.
+Therefore, it is not surprising to find artworks made by this legendary contemporary artist fashioned from random trinkets that you would find at a neighborhood yard sale.
 The components used to create his pieces may not be considered fine art or sophisticated by any means.